-All Students who paid the \$50 registration fee are required to take a student I.D.
-New and returning students I.D. are free of charge and can be picked up at the SGA office.
-If the student looses or misplace their I.D., there will be a fee to retake their I.D.
+Students who paid the \$50 registration fee are required to take a student I.D.
+If the student looses or misplace their I.D., there will be a fee of five dollars to retake their I.D.
+All students are required to wear their I.D's when on school campus and must present their I. D's at every school activity.